beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Mis-typed data

 Data in memory are pure binary.
-So if you run a program and start looking at the moment, there is not way you can know for sure the boundaries of all variables stored and the type of them.
-By this, I means once the application store a variable in the memory, this variable has meaning in the context of the function using it, e.g. an integer that represent the size of a file).
-The pointer of this variable will be saved somewhere and the next time the function will read at this address, they will expect a value that represent the size of a file.
-But what if for some reason, in the meantime, this value has been entirely or partially overwritten with an string, e.g. "BAD".
+So if you run a program and start looking at the memory, there is not way you can know for sure the boundaries of all variables stored and their type.
+By this, I means once the application stored a variable in the memory, this variable has a meaning in the context of the function that uses it (e.g. an integer that represent the size of a file).
+The pointer to this variable will be saved somewhere and the next time the function will read the variable, it will expect a value that represent the size of a file.
+But what if for some reason, in the meantime, this value has been entirely or partially overwritten with a string, e.g. "BAD".
 This would means the variable, which initially contains the size of a file, has been overwritten with the value `0x42414400`.

 | Byte  |    1   |    2   |    3   |    4   |
 | :---: | :----: | :----: | :----: | :----: |
 |  Hex  | `0x42` | `0x41` | `0x44` | `0x00` |
 | ASCII |  `B`   |  `A`   |  `D`   | `NULL` |

-Next time the function will access the variable, it will have no way to know the value has been overwritten and that the new value was initially a string.
+Next time the function will access the variable, it will have no way to figure out the value has been overwritten and that the new value was initially a string.
 It will simply read it as an integer an proceed as if nothing happened.

-> Note: Of course, the developer could add some additional checks to verify the integrity of the data, but by default, C program will not figured it out.
+> Note: Of course, the developer could add some additional checks to verify the integrity of the data, but by default, C program will not enforce it.

-While this could cause some functionality error, this might not be too dangerous from a security point of view.
-However, what if a _binary object_ is overwritten with malicious instruction and that a function pointer is changed to point to binary object.
-Next time the initial function is called, the malicious instruction will be executed.
-And this what we will try to explain in this course:
+While this example could cause some functionality error, this might not be too dangerous from a security point of view.
+However, what if data in memory is overwritten with malicious instructions and that a function pointer is overwritten with the address to those malicious instructions.
+Next time the initial function is called, the malicious instructions will be executed, which could compromise the computer.
+This what we will try to explain in this course:

 * How to read and overwrite data
 * How to leverage overwritten technique for malicious purposes